What Are the Best Dining Rewards Credit Cards?

 • Current welcome bonus: Earn 20,000 bonus points after spending $1,000 on eligible purchases within the first 90 days.

 The U.S. Bank Altitude Go card also comes with a good portion of points for a welcome bonus.
 Now, cardholders can earn 20,000 bonus points when they spend $1,000 on the card in their first 90 days.
-So, when it comes it dining rewards, the sky’s the limit with the Altitude Go card.
+So, when it comes to dining rewards, the sky’s the limit with the Altitude Go card.

 Citi Custom Cash